-There are about 60 community rail partnerships around Britain, working along railway routes to connect communities with the railway, train operator and other partners.
+There are over 70 community rail partnerships around Britain, working along railway routes to connect communities with the railway, train operator and other partners.
 They deliver a range of activities to engage and benefit local people and support the development of the railway.
 You can see where Britain’s community railway lines are, region by region, and their main attractions, on our Scenic Rail Britain site.